 --Create an endpoint on our Taxpayer instance CREATE ENDPOINT TaxpayerEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4023 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO --Create an endpoint on our IRS instance CREATE ENDPOINT IRSEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4022 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO

-One of the first questions you might ask when distributing Service Broker solutions across multiple machines is “how does SQL Server know where the other service is?”
-And that’s where routes come in.
-When we distribute a Service Broker solution, we use routes to tell SQL Server the server name and endpoint port of a remote service on the network.
+One of the first questions you might ask when distributing Service Broker solutions is “how does SQL Server know where the other service is?”
+That’s where routes come in.
+We use routes to tell SQL Server the server name and endpoint port of a remote service on the network.

 For example, in our taxes solution, we would create a route in the Taxpayer database that points to the IRS service, and a route in the IRS database that points to the Taxpayer service: